HD60Hz/squad-lab1-store/README.md

     ...
 ```

-Unlike processes that have their own memory space, Threads share their parent process memory.
+Unlike processes that have their own memory space, threads share their parent process memory.
 This means that you have to be extra careful about Thread-safety
-If some tasks involve manipulating/referencing the same data, you have to use some mechanism (Locks, conditions...) to make you code thread-safe
+If some tasks involve manipulating/referencing the same data, you have to use some mechanism (Locks, conditions...) to make your code thread-safe

 In our case the ``items_count`` is incremented by the product quantity.
 So we can have a race condition if there is a preemptive interruption from the os
-Let's use a ``Lock`
+Let's use a ``Lock``

 ```python
 from threading import Lock